ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 - Starwood users can login and logout from the system
   - Registered users can login: DONE
   - users can logout: DONE
+- Guest users can retrieve their past reservations
+  - Guest users should be able to retrieve their reservations (by ID) and cancel them - DONE
+  - within 24 hours from the check-in date - TODO
+  - Reservation should indicate the rooms booked, the guest names (if necessary) and the dates for which the room was booked. - DONE except for guest names (which sounds like a nice to have)

 - NEXT TODO: Credit card functionality.

 NOTE: I had to make changes to the db schema to implement the above, so now some of Matt's code doesn't work.
 I commented out for now, but will tidy up and fix tomorrow.